DallanQ/lotr_journeys_in_middle_earth/QA.md

 [stacking-success-for-different-attacks-and-a-more](https://boardgamegeek.com/thread/2237751/stacking-success-for-different-attacks-and-a-more)

-> Let's say I have a weapon that makes 2 dmg + pierce with 1 success and 5 plain damage with 2 successes.
-I'm lucky enough to get 3 successes with my cards.
-Does that mean that I can perform BOTH attacks?
-> Does the "pierce" effect apply to all 7 total damage?
-It doesn't seem to exist another way to inflict both attacks + effect in the app.
-So in that case, should I just apply 7+pierce on the app?
+> If I have a weapon that deals 2 damage + pierce with 1 success and 5 damage with 2 successes, and I get 3 successes, can I perform both attacks?
+Does "pierce" apply to all 7 damage?
+Should I apply 7 damage + pierce in the app, and if I can kill the monster early, do I still need to use extra successes from the deck?
-> If I got enough successes to kill the monster before revealing all the cards I can, do I need to keep "wasting" successes if they happen to be in the top of the deck?

-Yes, if you can pay for both, you can do both.
-Each effect can be applied once per attack.
-You add up all the hits and you stack all the modifiers before hitting the apply button.
-So yes, 7 hits and "pierce" is correct in the example.

-if the test results in 3 successes then you may pay 2 of those successes for the 5 plain hits and 1 success for the 2 hits plus pierce for a total of 7 hits plus pierce.
-In the app, you would apply 7 hits plus pierce.
+Yes, if you can pay for both, you can perform both attacks.
+Each effect applies once per attack.
+In your example, with 3 successes, you can use 2 for 5 damage and 1 for 2 damage + pierce, totaling 7 damage + pierce.
+In the app, you would apply 7 damage + pierce.

-You must draw all the necessary cards for the test before you start counting successes or converting fate icons via inspiration.
-They are not drawn one at a time and you cannot choose to draw fewer than your stat indicates you should draw even if you know you don't need them.
-This is true for any type of test, not only attack tests.
+You must draw all necessary cards for the test before counting successes or using inspiration.
+You can't draw fewer cards than your stat indicates.

-it is imperative to Stun enemies or otherwise restrict their movement so that you can still be active even with them on the board.
-If the enemy wastes their turn moving two spaces you don't care after all an exhausted enemy doesn't get to move anywhere.
-When you decide you need to thin the horde somewhat, ranged attacks and Stun attacks are key to preventing the counterattack.
-You have limited Inspiration to spend and you'd rather not spend it on negate tests but taking hits can easily chain and spiral into a disaster depending on what you draw from the Damage/Fear deck.

-> We are having really bad results on our campaign as we are usually getting swarmed by A LOT of enemies and not struggling a lot to be alive and complete out objectives even though we are playing in normal mode.
-We normally try to explore first with the "weakest" characters and fight with the strong ones.
-But as we explore, more and more enemies come.
-> Must we explore quickly to accomplish the final objective before the red bar is full?
+> We're struggling in our campaign, getting swarmed by enemies even in normal mode.
+We explore with weaker characters first and fight with stronger ones, but more enemies keep appearing.
+Should we explore faster to complete the final objective before the red bar fills up?

 Yes, you do have to explore quite quickly.
 You want to keep your Threat generation low at all times to keep the Threat events coming as slowly as possible.
 This means Threat tokens are priority 1.
 If you can explore multiple unexplored zones in one turn, do it.
 However keep in mind what tiles you explore as tiles near the edge are likely to reveal even more unexplored tiles, sometimes resulting in a net negative.

 [nightingale-beast-friend-2](https://boardgamegeek.com/thread/3336366/nightingale-beast-friend-2)

-> Nightingale has the following effect: "Before you test, you may discard this skill to scout 2, revealing 1 additional card for each creature in your play area."
-> Will  Nightingale count itself?
+> Nightingale has the effect: "Before you test, you may discard this skill to scout 2, revealing 1 additional card for each creature in your play area."
+Does Nightingale count itself?

-As you just discarded it it is no longer in your play area so no it wouldn't count as the "cost" was to discard it to Scout.
-The cost must be paid before beginning to resolve the effect.
-So once the effect resolves, Nightingale is no longer in the play area.
+No, Nightingale would not count itself.
+Since it’s discarded as part of the cost to scout, it is no longer in your play area when the effect resolves.
+The cost is paid before the effect begins.

 [inspiring-presence](https://boardgamegeek.com/thread/2230603/inspiring-presence)

 > If you have the card Inspiring Presence prepared, do you have to discard it for the nearby hero to scout or discard facedown damage or fear instead of gaining inspiration?

-The card text for Inspiring Presence does not say to discard it.
-Thus, you do not discard it.

-The card does not specify any cost for invoking it once the trigger condition is met so no cost need be paid.
-(And for clarity's sake discarding the card would be a cost)
+Inspiring Presence doesn’t mention discarding the card, so you don't discard it.
+Since the card doesn’t specify a cost to activate it after the trigger condition is met, no cost needs to be paid.
+(For clarity, discarding the card would be considered a cost.)

 [scout-clarification](https://boardgamegeek.com/thread/2210523/scout-clarification)

-> Lets say that someone scouts 3 and selects one card to prepare.
-Now he has 2 cards left.
-I understand that he can place both of them on top of the deck in any order.
-I also understand that he can place both of them on the bottom of the library in any order.
-> Can he place one of them on top and the other on the bottom of the deck?
+> If someone scouts 3 and selects one card to prepare, leaving 2 cards, can they place one card on top and the other on the bottom of the deck, or must they place both cards either on top or on the bottom?

 Yes, you can place one on the top and the other on the bottom.